TdoubleG/ngx-firebase-auth/README.md

 ## Build by and for developers

-Feel free to provide a PR | open an appropriate issue [here](https://github.com/tdoubleg/ngx-firebase-auth/issues) If you like this project, support [ngx-firebase-auth](https://github.com/tdoubleg/ngx-firebase-auth) by starring :star: and sharing it :loudspeaker:
+Feel free to provide a PR | open an appropriate issue [here](https://github.com/TdoubleG/ngx-firebase-auth/issues) Feel free to provide a PR | open an appropriate issue [here](https://github.com/TdoubleG/ngx-firebase-auth/issues) If you like this project, support [ngx-firebase-auth](https://github.com/TdoubleG/ngx-firebase-auth) by starring :star: and sharing it :loudspeaker: